Narigo/scalajs-fun/README.md

 When using a virtual dom implementation that would not replace the whole `input` DOM element, we could mitigate this problem.
 But that means we need to implement a virtual dom before continuing.

+### Starting a virtual dom implementation

+Finally something we can test!
+Let's start by adding a scalatest dependency.
+A small test to check that the test setup works is a nice trick to be sure that you're not wasting time debugging your tests when in reality the build setup is not correct.